Best Practices for Structuring IVR Menus in Bank Industry

 However, if some options require specific details, make sure they are clearly stated and easy to understand.
 Here’s an example of a good way of doing this:

-Use Easily Recognizable Voice Prompts:
+Use Easily Recognizable Voice Prompts

 Ensure your IVR voice prompts easily convey relevant information and what will happen next.
 Make it easy for customers to understand what buttons to press after hearing the prompts.
 For example: